Local government in India: Administrative authority;

 Decentralization involved granting administrative authority to local governments.
 This meant that local governments gained the power to manage and oversee various administrative functions within their jurisdiction.
 They could hire and manage local staff, execute development projects, and ensure the efficient delivery of public services.
 This devolution of administrative authority aimed to enhance local governments' capacity to govern effectively.

 Financial resources;

 Along with functions and powers, financial resources were also transferred to local governments.
 This involved providing them with a share of tax revenues, grants, and funds from higher levels of government.
 The idea was to provide local governments with the necessary financial resources to carry out their responsibilities effectively.
 Financial decentralization aimed to reduce dependency on higher levels of government and promote local decision-making in financial matters.

 Institutional framework;

 To facilitate decentralization, an institutional framework was established.
 The 73rd and 74th Constitutional Amendments in 1992 provided a constitutional status to rural and urban local bodies, respectively.
 These amendments mandated the establishment of Panchayati Raj Institutions (PRIs) at the village, block, and district levels, and Urban Local Bodies (ULBs) at the municipal and city and town levels.

 The establishment of PRIs and ULBs provided a framework for decentralized governance and promoted democratic participation at the grassroots level.

+Critical assessment

+Since the 73rd and 74th Amendments took effect in 1993, panchayats and municipalities have been formally responsible for civic functions ranging from road maintenance and drainage to primary education and water supply.
+In practice, audits by the Comptroller and Auditor General (CAG), government survey data, and independent research describe a persistent gap between this mandate and delivery on the ground.
+Analysts who study Indian federalism generally attribute the gap less to the design of local democracy itself than to how the 1992 reforms were implemented: state legislatures assigned local bodies a long list of functions without a matching transfer of taxing power and personnel, leaving most panchayats and municipalities unable to raise the revenue or hire the personnel the work requires.

+Roads and transport infrastructure

+Road maintenance is widely reported as underfunded relative to new construction.
+A field study of rural infrastructure financing found that panchayat budgets are dominated by the cost of providing new water-supply and road assets, leaving comparatively little for the recurring upkeep required once the road has been built – a pattern the results are linked directly to gram panchayats' weak collection of their own house-tax and water-charge revenue.

+Drainage, sewage, and urban flooding

+India's sewage treatment shortfall compounds the drainage problem every monsoon.
+Central Pollution Control Board data show the country's sewage treatment plants can process only a little over a third of the wastewater generated each day nationwide; ten states account for 86% of installed treatment capacity, while six states and Union Territories have no treatment plants at all.
+In many cities, untreated sewage flows into the same open drains and low-lying channels meant to carry away monsoon rainwater.